RafaelVidaurre/yakuza/Readme.md

 The main method receives the following arguments:

 **task** has the following methods:
-- `success(data)`: which marks the task successfull and emits a success event with the data passed to it
+- `success(data)`: marks the task as successful and emits a success event with the data passed to it
-- `fail(error, errorMessage)`: which marks the task as failed, stops the current job and emits a fail event with the error object and error message passed
+- `fail(error, errorMessage)`: marks the task as failed, stops the current job and emits a fail event with the error object and error message passed
-- `share(key, value [, options])`: Shares a value to tasks in the next execution block
+- `share(key, value, [options])`: shares a value to tasks in the next execution block

-**params** passes whatever value was used from the builder's response to instance this task.
-For example, if the builder returned `[1, 2, 3]` then three tasks would be instanced with params being the values `1`, `2` and `3` (one for each)
+**params** passes whatever value was returned by the builder to instance this task For example, if the builder returned `[1, 2, 3]` then three tasks would be instanced with params being the values `1`, `2` and `3` (one for each)

 **http** wrapper over [needle](https://github.com/tomas/needle) which is used for http requests.
-Other tools can be used instead of http, though it is recommended since it will log your requests improve errors emitted and provide you with some utilities that might be useful.
+Other tools can be used instead of http, though it is recommended since it will log your requests, improve emitted errors and provide you with some utilities that might be useful.
-It was the following utility methods:
+It has the following utility methods:
-`getLog()`: Provides a log of the current requests made by the task instance `get`, `post`, `put`, `patch`, `head`: Generate http requests with the corresponding http verb, arguments are pattern matched and can be:
+`getLog()`: provides a log of the current requests made by the task instance `get`, `post`, `put`, `patch`, `head`: generate http requests with the corresponding http verb, arguments are pattern matched and can be:
-- an options object: Which can have the same properties as [needle](https://github.com/tomas/needle) but also accepts:
+- an options object: It can have the same properties as [needle](https://github.com/tomas/needle) but also accepts:
   - url: 'url to which the request should be made'
-  - data: 'data to be sent to the url (will be stringified in querystring format if called by `get` and will be used as form data if called by `post`
+  - data: 'data to be sent to the url (will be stringified in querystring format if passed to `get` and will be used as form data if passed to `post`
-- an url string: If and url is provided then no options should be passed.
+- an url string: If an url is provided then no options should be passed.
 - callback: Callback method to be called when the request is finished, parameters received are:
   - err: error object, `null` if no error is present
   - res: response object, contains all response and request details provided by [needle](https://github.com/tomas/needle)
   - body: body of the response as supported by [needle](https://github.com/tomas/needle)

 Each task **must** at some point call either `task.success` or `task.fail` for the scraper to work correctly.
-If both are called by the same task an error will be raised
+If both are called by the same task instance, an error will be raised

 Some examples:
 ```javascript